pactflow/katacoda-workshops/pactflow-getting-started-java/step2.md

 }
 </pre>

-Install dependencies for the project by running `./gradlew test`{{execute}}
+Install dependencies for the project by running `./gradlew`{{execute}}

-(click on the highlighted command above to run `./gradlew test` automatically in the terminal window to the right.
+(click on the highlighted command above to run `./gradlew` automatically in the terminal window to the right.
 Again, look out for these as we progress through the workshop)

 ### Create our Product Model

 Now that we have our basic project, let's create our `Product` domain model:

-`pactflow-example-consumer-java-junit/src/main/java/com/example/products/Product.java{{open}}`
+`example-consumer-java-junit/src/main/java/com/example/products/Product.java`{{open}}
 <pre class="file">
 @Data
 class Product {